Los Angeles Drug Possession and Sale Attorneys

 Los Angeles Drug Possession Charges

-The standard maximum penalty for simple possession of a controlled substance is one year in county jail, as well as a $1,000 fine.
+The standard maximum penalty in California for simple possession of a controlled substance is one year in county jail, as well as a $1,000 fine.
 These are classified as misdemeanors.
 Our attorneys have tremendous experience and expertise in fighting these charges and getting the charges ultimately dismissed completely.

 The district attorney may also charge you with possession, possession with intent to sell, or transportation of narcotics, which are types of criminal drug offenses.
 When considered felony crimes, they carry significantly higher penalties, including jail time, fines, and subsequent probation, on up to prison time and parole.